Wednesday, June 30, 2021

 With sacred faith.

-At that time, mankind knew not the name of war,
+At that time, mankind did not know the name of war,

 All property was held in common.